NordicSemiconductor/Android-BLE-Library/MIGRATION.md

    As `BleManager` is no longer a generic type, you'll have to implement this logic on your own.
    E.g., nRF Blinky is exposing LED and Button state using `LiveData`, which are available for the Activity through `ViewModel`.

+## Changes in version 2.7

+1. The Android BLE Library 2.7 was migrated to Java 17 due to minimum Java version in current version of Android Studio.